 These are the 4 pillars that define the Hive, and help us make decisions and it’s what we always return to.

 Our education team works so hard to bring the five-star experience by providing you with tools to take your climbing to the next level.
 As we begin our courses again, we wanted to shine a little light on the instructors that really give our courses something special.
-If you’ve ever taken a course with us, you’ll know that our instructors really give our offerings something special, and as we begin our courses again we wanted to shine a light on the instructors who bring that extra little bit to our Education pillar.
 Get ready to learn more about your favourite (and future favourite) Hive instructors!

 Maya is originally from Ontario, but she fell in love with the BC forests and mountains.
 She’s got two more years of school until she becomes a Naturopathic Doctor and she’s also the owner of a small hand care company for climbers called Bomber Climbing!
 She recently took up mountain biking and thinks and it’s a terrifying but great way to experience the outdoors in a different way from climbing.
 Read on to learn more about Maya and her climbing life!